zukunft/zukunft.com/docs/code_functions_all.md

         \-- value_time_series - add a new time series
 \-- write
     \-- save
-        \-- value_time_series - insert or update a time series in the database or save user specific time series numbers
+        \-- value_time_series - insert or update a time series in the database or save user-specific time series numbers
 ```

 ### frontend errors